visibilityspots/dashing-scripts/README.md

 	gem 'dbi'

 And install this new gem using

 	$ bundle install

-Now copy the bacula-web.rb into the jobs directory and fill in your mysql details of your bacula director machine.
+Now copy the bacula.rb into the jobs directory and fill in your mysql details of your bacula director machine.
 I created a special mysql user which only can execute the select command from the dashing server to the mysql database.

 Next step is to insert the html code in your dashing file dashingRootDir/dashboards/####.erb

     <li data-row="1" data-col="2" data-sizex="1" data-sizey="1">
-          <div data-id="bacula-web" data-view="List" data-unordered="true" data-title="Backup state" onclick="window.open('http://your.bacula-web.instance/','Bacula-web');";></div>
+          <div data-id="bacula" data-view="List" data-unordered="true" data-title="Backup state" onclick="window.open('http://your.bacula-web.instance/','Bacula');";></div>
     </li>

 So now you have an overview of the backup jobs of the last 24hrs in your dashing setup.